jehmal/opencode/packages/opencode/UNIFIED_STORAGE_FIX.md

 ### 3. Results

-- ✅ All 273 sessions migrated successfully
+- ✅ All 273 sessions migrated successfuly
 - ✅ Sessions now accessible from any directory
 - ✅ No more "lost" sessions
 - ✅ Sub-sessions properly linked to parent sessions